 Forgive — yes, there’s no point in weighing ourselves down with other people’s actions, replaying what happened again and again in our mind.
 Remember: the longer we hold on to what they did, the more we are subjecting ourselves to pain.

 Turn away — when we’ve finally done our part but the person refuses to listen or accept, then limit interaction to only what is necessary to protect ourselves from being subjected to unnecessary stress.
 Patiently forgive, yes, but make sure to distance yourself, too.
-Remember: “Allah guides whom He wills.”
+That’s part of caring for and protecting one’s wellbeing.
+Remember: “Allah guides whom He wills” and we can only pray that one day the person will change for the better.

 Seek Allah’s protection to control oneself even more — let’s admit it, after an encounter, a part of us may want to confront the person or talk bad about the person behind his back.
+Our own egos or satan may lead us to replay the incident again and again in our minds, and before we know it, a whole new story has been written there which makes us angry even more.
 Let’s not give in to it by asking The Almighty’s help.
 Take deep breaths and utter a prayer–not just for the other but more importantly for our own selves.
 After all, we may be weak, but we have an All-Powerful Protector.

 May we all find the courage and strength to